josschavezf/josschavezf/content/authors/admin/_index.md

 ---

-I'm a recent Ph.D.
-Graduate focused on the study of transcriptional regulation from a bioinformatics approach.
+<div style="text-align: justify"> I’m a Postdoctoral Fellow at the Icahn School of Medicine at Mount Sinai focused on the development of open source software for spatial transcriptomics.

-I have used [R](https://www.r-project.org) during the last 5 years, and since 2018 I started developing my own packages.
-I have awarded scholarships from Bioconductor and RStudio to present my work as a developer at BioC Conference 2019 and 2020, and to attend RStudioConf in 2020.
+Besides my work’s project, I’m interested in R package development, expanding R communities, and teaching.
+As a board member of the Community of Developers in Software for Bioinformatics [CDSB](https://comunidadbioinfo.github.io), the Mexican Network of Bioinformatics [RMB](https://www.redmexicanadebioinformatica.org), and as co-founder of the chapter [R-Ladies Cuernavaca](https://rladiesmx.netlify.app/en/), part of the global initiative R-Ladies, I frequently organize and teach R workshops.
+Thanks to my interest and work on spreading the programming knowledge, I have been awarded scholarships from RStudio and Bioconductor to present my contributions as a developer on international conferences.

-Besides my research project, I'm interested in expanding the community of R users and developers.
-I joined the board team of the [Community of Software Developers for Bioinformatics](https://comunidadbioinfo.github.io), the board team of the [Mexican Network of Bioinformatics](https://comunidadbioinfo.github.io) and co-founded [R-Ladies Cuernavaca](https://rladiesmx.netlify.app).
+Recently, I also was part of the organizing committee of the [useR conference 2021](https://user2021.r-project.org) and the [LatinR conference 2021](https://latin-r.com/en). </div>